stelligent/api-indicators/README.md

 api-indicators
 ==============

+## API docs and usage example are currently outdated

 ## Description

 This app lets you inform people about the status of services you provide and projects you're responsible for.
 Clean installation has a superuser account with ```admin:admin``` credentials, be sure to change it after first login.